tspivey/yugioh-game/readme.md

-## Required Python version

-This project requires Python 3.6 or higher to run.
-Make sure to install the proper Python version.
-We'd recommend to setup a virtual environment for this project as well.

-The following commands can be an example which might work under your circumstances:

-    apt-get update
-    apt-get install python3.6 python3.6-dev python3.6-venv

-It might however be required to add certain dependencies to your package sources, like you can do the following when running this project on Ubuntu:

-    add-apt-repository ppa:deadsnakes/ppa

 ## Install dependencies
 Lua is needed for ygopro-core.
 To make sure a matching lua version is used, we will compile it on our own: